dronesmith/Dronesmith-Cloud/forge_cloud.md

 #### Pagination

-When not querying with `id`, you can also use **offset** and **size** fields divide up a query into multiple pieces (pagination), suitable for large queries.
+When not querying by individual ids, you can also use **page** and **size** fields divide up a query into multiple pieces (pagination), suitable for large queries.

-	GET /user?offset=90&size=50
+	GET /api/user?offset=90&size=50

 Return **200**:

 	{
 		total: 200,
-		size: 50,
+		size: 10,
-		offset: 90,
+		page: 90,
 		users: [
 			{ <user90> },
 			{ <user91> },
 			...
-			{ <user139> }
+			{ <user109> }
 		]
 	}

-Note that if the offset or size are out of range, they will default to 0 for offset, and 1 for size.
-The offset is 0 indexed.
+Note that the size parameter is required to use page.
+The page paremeters begins with 1 and should go no longer than the total number of entries.
+A page of 0 does nothing.

 #### Sorting

-When not querying with `id` you can use **sort** option to sort by one of the attributes of the field.
+When not querying by individual ids you can use **sort** option to sort by one of the attributes of the field.
 For instance:

+Asending order:

+	GET /api/user?size=50&sort=created
+Descending order:

-	GET /user?size=50&sort=+updated
+	GET /api/user?size=50&sort=-created

-Returns the first 50 entries of the user list who logged in last sorted in ascending order.
-All sort options ***must*** be prefixed with a + for ascending order, or - for descending order.
+Returns the first 50 entries of the user list who were created last sorted in ascending order.
+To sort in reverse order, prefix the attribute with a minus dash  `-`.

-#### Add a drone to a user `PUT /user/id/drone_id`
+#### Add a drone to a user `PUT /api/user/id/drone_id`

 It is recommended though not required that a drone be associated with a specific user.
 This can be done by issuing a PUT request with the user id, followed by the drone id. `{ "status" : "ok" }` is returned.
+An error will be returned if the drone does not exist.

-#### Remove a drone from a user `DELETE /user/id/drone_id`
+#### Remove a drone from a user `DELETE /api/user/id/drone_id`

 By the same virtue, one can remove a drone from a user with a DELETE request.
 Again, `{ "status" : "ok"}` is returned on success.